Cascade Campus

 Description

-Studying the humanities provides you with opportunities to explore the human experience through a variety of windows such as art and architecture, philosophy, literature, music, history and languages.
-In Humanities course, you can examine and interpret works from the viewpoint of a variety of disciplines to better understand the influence of cultural values and world views; forms of political and social order; basis and impact of gender roles; and the effect of historic and environmental events on how individuals and societies perceive and project themselves.
-Careers in which you might find jobs fall into three broad categories: academics, media and writing.
-Specific careers include teaching, business theorist, archaeologist, literary critic, cinematographer, television, radio, or internet personality, writer, journalist and talent agent; essentially any field that requires an understanding of the “human condition” is an option for the humanities major.
+Studying the humanities provides you with opportunities to explore the human experience through a variety of approaches called “disciplines” such as: art and architecture, philosophy, literature, music, history, and languages.
+In Humanities courses, we use these disciplines to better understand a wide variety of topics: the influence of cultural values and world views, forms of political and social order, the origins and ongoing impacts of gender roles, and the effect of historic and environmental events on how individuals and societies perceive and project themselves.
+In effect, the Humanities ask the “big questions”: What does it mean to live a good life?
+How does the individual relate to culture?
+What does it mean to be human, and what makes us unique?

 HUM 100.
 Introduction to Humanities.
 4 Credits.